At a Glance

 - An ability to quantify the responses

-Quantifying participant feedback allows you to better interpret that feedback and to...
+Quantifying contributor feedback allows you to better interpret that feedback and to...

 - Clearly identify and communicate opportunities to your project team.

-- Better compare results across participants, both from within a test and across tests that use the same metrics.
+- Better compare results across contributors, both from within a test and across tests that use the same metrics.

 Types of Tests